 I didn’t know him at all, but from what I have heard, life for Joseph John Janson was not all that kind to him.
-But before he was married.
+Before he was married.
 Before he had two sons.
-Before he tragically slipped and fell in a bathtub, drowning at the age of 57 and before life had thrown its curveballs, he was just a young man of 22 years, living his life when he took to the open road.
+Before he tragically slipped and fell in a bathtub, drowning at the age of 57, and before life had thrown its curve balls, he was just a young man of 22 years, living his life when he took to the open road.

 August 15, 1930

 9:00 AM Hooray!!
 We won’t have to lay over.
 The sun is out bright and hot, which means we can make a break to get through to Denver, Colorado.
 Same old story during the day – more prairies – more mud, though considerably less.
 The roads were much better today.